 Select Portfolio Servicing, Inc. ("SPS" or the "Servicer") will be required to service the Mortgage Loans in accordance with the Pooling and Servicing Agreement.
 The servicing requirements set forth in the Pooling and Servicing Agreement are referred to herein as the "Servicing Requirements".
 The Servicer will not advance principal and interest on the Mortgage Loans.
 The Servicer will be obligated to make certain Servicing Advances to third parties, including any advances necessary for the preservation of mortgaged properties securing Mortgage Loans or REO properties acquired by the Trust through foreclosure or a loss mitigation process.
-Moreover, certain documents related to each Mortgage Loan will be retained by Wells Fargo Bank, N.A. (the "Custodian"), in accordance with that certain Document Custodial Agreement to be dated on or about June 28, 2018 (the "Custodial Agreement") among the Custodian, the Trustee and the Servicer.
+Moreover, certain documents related to each Mortgage Loan will be retained by Wells Fargo Bank, N.A. (the "Custodian"), in accordance with that certain Document Custodial Agreement to be dated on or about November 29, 2018 (the "Custodial Agreement") among the Custodian, the Trustee and the Servicer.

-400 Capital Management LLC ("400 Capital Management" or the "Asset Manager"), will provide certain services to the Trust, as further described in this Offering Circular.
-If the Asset Manager becomes aware of the existence of a potential Material Breach of a Representation and Warranty during the Warranty Period or a potential Collateral Deficiency Loss or Existing Lien Loss during the Indemnification Period, it must submit a complete Notice of Breach or Indemnification to the Seller.
+Redwood RPL Administrator, LLC (the "Collateral Administrator"), will provide certain services to the Trust, as further described in this Offering Circular.
+The Collateral Administrator must review alleged Material Breaches of Representations and Warranties, Collateral Deficiencies and Existing Liens and it will submit a complete Notice of Breach or Indemnification to the Seller during the Warranty Period or Indemnification Period, as applicable.
 When a Notice of Breach or Indemnification with respect to a Mortgage Loan has been issued, the Seller will review such Mortgage Loan to determine whether (i) a Material Breach exists that can be cured, or if the Material Breach cannot be cured, requiring a payment of a Loss Indemnification Amount or repurchase of such Mortgage Loan, or (ii) a Collateral Deficiency Loss or Existing Lien Loss exists requiring a payment of a Collateral Deficiency Indemnification Amount or an Existing Lien Indemnification Amount, as applicable, by the Seller.

 Upon the Seller's receipt of a complete Notice of Breach or Indemnification, the Cure Period will begin to run.
-If the Notice of Breach or Indemnification is incomplete or the Asset Manager unreasonably delays submitting a Notice of Breach or Indemnification and the delay results in an inability by the Seller to cure the breach, then the related breach will be deemed to have been waived.
+If the Notice of Breach or Indemnification is incomplete or the Collateral Administrator unreasonably delays submitting a Notice of Breach or Indemnification and the delay results in an inability by the Seller to cure the breach, then the related breach will be deemed to have been waived.

-If the Seller has confirmed, in its sole and reasonable discretion, that it has received a complete Notice of Breach or Indemnification during the Warranty Period, and such notice accurately documents a Material Breach of a Representation and Warranty, the Seller will: (i) use its commercially reasonable efforts to cure such breach in all material respects within 90 days from confirmation or receipt, as applicable, of such notice unless the Seller and Asset Manager mutually agree to a longer period (the "Cure Period"), or (ii) if such breach cannot be cured by the expiration of the Cure Period, the Seller will, at its option: (x) indemnify the Trust for the Loss Indemnification Amount resulting from the Material Breach or (y) repurchase such Mortgage Loan (or related REO Property) at the Repurchase Price.
+If the Seller has confirmed, in its sole and reasonable discretion, that it has received a complete Notice of Breach or Indemnification during the Warranty Period, and such notice accurately documents a Material Breach of a Representation and Warranty, the Seller will: (i) use its commercially reasonable efforts to cure such breach in all material respects within 90 days from confirmation or receipt, as applicable, of such notice unless the Seller and the Collateral Administrator mutually agree to a longer period (the "Cure Period"), or (ii) if such breach cannot be cured by the expiration of the Cure Period, the Seller will, at its option: (x) indemnify the Trust for the Loss Indemnification Amount resulting from the Material Breach or (y) repurchase such Mortgage Loan (or related REO property) at the Repurchase Price.

-If the Seller has confirmed, in its sole and reasonable discretion, that it has received a complete Notice of Breach or Indemnification during the Indemnification Period, and such notice is complete and accurately evidences a Collateral Deficiency Loss or Existing Lien Loss, the Seller will determine, in its sole and reasonable discretion and based on the estimate provided by the Asset Manager in the notice, the appropriate Collateral Deficiency Indemnification Amount or Existing Lien Indemnification Amount, as applicable.
+If the Seller has confirmed, in its sole and reasonable discretion, that it has received a complete Notice of Breach or Indemnification during the Indemnification Period, and such notice is complete and accurately evidences a Collateral Deficiency Loss or Existing Lien Loss, the Seller will determine, in its sole and reasonable discretion and based on the estimate provided by the Collateral Administrator in the notice, the appropriate Collateral Deficiency Indemnification Amount or Existing Lien Indemnification Amount, as applicable.